ordepdev/corral/README.md

 ## Instalation

 The following command will download the latest release of `corral` and install it to `~/.pony/ponyup/bin` by default.
+This requires `ponyup`, our toolchain multiplexer, to be installed, you can follow the instructions [here](https://github.com/ponylang/ponyup#installing-ponyup).

 ```bash
 ponyup update corral release